 A few days ago I was doing some research for a development project I have my eyes on when I had a realisation.

-There I was – flipping through the 154 page workbook that comes with my DIY Property Development Kit (and yes, I ABSOLUTELY still use it – especially the 24 point Due Diligence process) when it hit me…
+There I was – flipping through the 154 page workbook that comes with my DIY Property Development Kit inside the Ultimate Property Hub Membership site (and yes, I ABSOLUTELY still use it – especially the 24 point Due Diligence process) when it hit me…

 I almost missed something super critical in the details of the deal!